Falling Creek Camp: Camp experience

 During summer sessions, cabins are grouped into Lines by age.

 From youngest to oldest, the names of the lines are Sorrel, Tsuga, Robinia, and Betula.
-The fifth line is named Samara, for staff who don’t live in cabins with campers.
-Each of these Lines highlights a specific value from the Falling Creek Camp Code (Positive Attitude, Servant’s Heart, Moral Compass, and Warrior Spirit).
+The fifth line is named Samara, for staff who don't live in cabins with campers.
+Each of these Lines highlights a specific value from the Falling Creek Camp Code.
 Campers live in rustic cabins of eight boys with two counselors.
 In addition to sharing the same living quarters, cabin mates eat together in the dining hall and go on occasional overnight outings, but choose the activities and trips they want to participate in separately.

 Registration

 Falling Creek charges between $1650 and $2000 per week, depending on the length of session chosen.
 The rate is an all-inclusive fee, and campers never need to pay for anything out of pocket.
 A camp store is also operated, where campers can use their "allowances" (accounts set up by their parents when dropping their sons off) to buy necessities.